tute/fulfill-to-do-app/README.md

 * Minimal UI/UX design is needed.
 * Write a RESTful API which will allow a third-party application to trigger actions on your app (same actions available on the webpage).
+* I can create users in the system via an interface, probably a signup/register screen.

 ## Notes